 An introduction lesson on the living conditions in Kibera slum, Kenya.
 Includes a wide range of activities including a senses board, video clip activity and a silent conversation.
 Originally taught to a year 10 Geography class but could be easily adapted for KS3.
 Progress indicators throughout and differentiation incorporated through scaffolding resources and challenge tasks.
 Used in an interview lesson and I was offered the job.
 Fully resourced - all worksheets included.

 A year 8 Geography lesson exploring India's caste system.
 Was included in an India SOW and could be taught to any KS3 class.
 The lesson covers the structure of the caste system and how prevalent it is in India today.
 The main task has a choice of 3 activities - differentiated.
 Also includes a fact file activity and video clips.
 Fully resourced lesson.

-The fifth lesson in the Coastal Systems and Landscapes unit of the new AQA A Level Geography specification.
-This lesson covers tides and ocean currents.
+A lesson on erosional landforms in the Coastal Systems and Landscapes unit of the new AQA A Level Geography specification.
+This lesson covers headlands, bays, concordant and discordant coastlines and wave cut platforms.
 Students make notes on the accompanying A3 worksheet.